smarthomerocks/vision/plugins/spotify/README.md

 ## Description

 This plugin is for the [Spotify Connect Web API](https://developer.spotify.com/web-api/).
 Any device that acts as a Spotify Connect host should be able to be controlled by this plugin (to some extent).
-The plugin has been tested with the [Volumio Spotify Connect-plugin](https://github.com/balbuze/volumio-plugins/tree/master/plugins/music_service/volspotconnect2) and the Sonos sound system.
+The plugin has been tested with [Raspotify](https://github.com/dtcooper/raspotify), [Volumio Spotify Connect-plugin](https://github.com/balbuze/volumio-plugins/tree/master/plugins/music_service/volspotconnect2) and the Sonos sound system.
 Note that this plugin ONLY works for Spotify Premium accounts, NOT the free ones!

 IMPORTANT!
 First you need to "register your app" at the Spotify webpage: https://beta.developer.spotify.com/dashboard/applications